 Utility-room with fridge, freezer and washing machine

-Sitting-room with TV, DVD player, iPod dock and open fire
+Sitting-room with TV, DVD player, and open fire

 Shower-room with shower, WC and wash-basin

 Bathroom with bath, shower attachment, WC and wash-basin

 Please supervise children at all times around the stream.